console-log-dicks/test/README.md

 n

-wannes is a NOT adick
+wannes is a NOT a dick

 Jentonic is a drunk.